Jingyuan-William-Li/Jingyuan-William-Li.github.io/_pages/cv.md

 Education
 ======
 * M.S. in Electrical and Computer Engineering, University of Claifornia San Diego, 2026
-* B.Eng. in Electronic Information Engineering, University of Electronic Science and Technology of China, 2024
+* B.Eng. in Electronic Information Engineering, University of Electronic Science and Technology of China (UESTC), 2024
 * B.Eng.
-(First Class Hounor) in Electronics and Electrical Engineering, University of Glasgow, 2024
+(First Class Honors, Dual with UESTC) in Electronics and Electrical Engineering, University of Glasgow (UoG), 2024

-Work experience
+Experience
 ======
-* Spring 2024: Academic Pages Collaborator
+* Sep 2022 - Jun 2024: Teaching Assistant
-  * GitHub University
+  * UESTC/UoG
   * Duties includes: Updates and improvements to template
   * Supervisor: The Users